macmade/Diagnostics/README.md

 About
 -----

-CrashReports is an application displaying the crash reports from applications on macOS.
+Diagnostics is an application displaying the diagnostic reports from applications on macOS.

 License
 -------

-CrashReports is released under the terms of the MIT License.
+Diagnostics is released under the terms of the MIT License.

 Repository Infos
 ----------------